Executive Vice President, Chief Policy Officer, and Head of Strategic Advocacy, U.S. Chamber of Commerce

 Could the 14th Amendment Offer a Solution?

-There has been renewed attention to the idea that the 14th Amendment to Constitution that provides that the public debt shall not be questioned could be invoked in order to allow the administration to issue new debt in order to meet the government’s obligations.
+Before the President and Speaker reached a deal, there was attention to the idea that the 14th Amendment to Constitution that provides that the public debt shall not be questioned could be invoked in order to allow the administration to issue new debt in order to meet the government’s obligations.

 We do NOT believe that the 14th Amendment provides an alternative to raising the debt limit.